 The Abdul Latif Jameel Poverty Action Lab (J-PAL) was started in June 2003 by Professors Abhijit Banerjee, Esther Duflo, and Sendhil Mullainathan at the Massachusetts Institute of Technology.
 J-PAL serves as a focal point for development and poverty research based on randomized trials.
 The objective is to improve the effectiveness of poverty programs by providing policy makers with clear scientific results that help shape successful policies to combat poverty.
 J-PAL works with NGOs, international organizations, and others to evaluate programs and disseminate the results of high quality research.
 We work on issues as diverse as boosting girls' attendance at school, improving the output of farmers in sub-Saharan Africa, racial bias in employment in the US, and the role of women political leaders in India.

 J-PAL was renamed in honor of Abdul Latif Jameel in October 2005.

-Center for Energy and Environmental Research
+Center for Energy and Environmental Policy Research

 The School Effectiveness and Inequality Initiative (SEII), directed by MIT Professors Joshua Angrist, David Autor, and Parag Pathak, is a research program based in the Department of Economics.
 Primarily a domestic initiative, SEII aims to strengthen the empirical body of work available to policymakers and to educators.